groupsvkg/qna/README.md

 Select a reviewer in the right.
 Submit pull request.

-### Resolve reviwer concerns
+### Resolve reviewer concerns

-A reviwer might approve changes.
+A reviewer might approve changes.
 In that case, pull request can be merged to main by cliking the MERGE button.
 In case reviwer, doesn't approve, you will have to make changes to satify the reviewer by making changes and notifying the reviewer through the pull request on github.

+Fixes should be committed with commit message with prefix "fix: "

 ## Development Setup